dtonhofer/prolog_notes/swipl_notes/about_continuations/adaptations/loop.md

    format("The final count is (unsurprisingly) equal to ~d: ~d\n",[N,FinalN]).
 ```

-The "action predicate" called inside the `infinitizer` loop.
-The actual `in-loop-action`
+The "in-loop action" predicate is called inside the `infinitizer` loop, can check
+its stop criterium and can escape the loop.

-has been broken out because Prolog forces us to write all predicates at the toplevel.
+The actual `in-loop-action` has been moved out (code-wide) because Prolog forces us
+to write all predicates at the toplevel.
+There are no nested predicates nor are
-No nested predicates (and thus no "real closures" because there can be no particular
-context of a predicate).
+there closures.
 This is generally not a hindrance, and is not in this case.
-We get the current `Count` not from the predicate context as in Scheme, but from the
-"global variables" namespace.

 ```erlang
 in_loop_action(N) :-